• Skip to primary navigation

 • How to Fix Lumps If your caramel does seize or get lumpy, don't panic.
 Just keep it on low heat and keep whisking.
 The heat will re-melt the sugar, and it will smooth out.
 Straining the caramel will get out any lumps.

-How to Make the Salted Caramel Topping
+How to Make the Best Salted Caramel Topping

 1. Melt the Sugar Begin by adding your granulated sugar into a light colored, heavy duty saucepan.
 Set the heat to medium.
 Stay close to the stove as sugar can transition from melted to burnt very quickly.
 As the sugar begins to melt around the edges, you will see a clear liquid form.
 Do not stir at this stage to prevent hard chunks of sugar to form.
 Instead, gently swirl the pan to move the dry sugar into the melted areas until everything is liquid.

-2. Handle the Chunks As the sugar continues to heat, it will start to form small, brownish chunks.
+2. Handle the Sugar Chunks As the sugar continues to heat, it will start to form small, brownish chunks.
 This is a normal part of the dry caramel process.
 You may now start to stir frequently with a heat resistant whisk or spatula to help those remaining bits melt down.
 If you notice sugar crystals sticking to the sides of the pan, use a pastry brush dipped in water to wipe them back down into the mix to keep the sauce smooth.

 3. Achieve the Amber Color The sugar is ready when it reaches a deep amber color, similar to the shade of an old penny.
 As soon as you reach this color, remove the pan from the heat immediately.
 The residual heat in a heavy pan will continue to cook the sugar, so moving it to a cool burner prevents the flavor from becoming bitter.